terramate-io/terramate/docs/cli/introduction.md

 - **Stacks:** Are Infrastructure as Code tooling agnostic and isolated units that group a bunch of infrastructure code, state, and configuration.
 - **Orchestration**: Allows orchestrating the execution of commands such as `terraform apply` or `kubectl apply` in stacks.
+- **Workflows**: Configure and run sequences of commands in stacks.
 - **Git Integration and Change Detection:** Helps to detect and manage stacks that contain changes in a branch, commit or pull request.
 - **Configuration:** Define and reuse data in stacks by using variables and metadata.
 - **Code Generation:** Generate code in stacks to keep your stacks DRY and to provide pre-configured templates